F-Stack/f-stack/dpdk/doc/guides/nics/avp.rst

 Features and Limitations of the AVP PMD
 ---------------------------------------

-The AVP PMD driver provides the following functionality.
+The AVP PMD provides the following functionality.

 *   Receive and transmit of both simple and chained mbuf packets,